 Home composting is an environmentally friendly way to deal with some of your food and garden waste.
-It is easy to do and produces nutrient-rich compost for your flower beds and window boxes.
-It also means we send less waste to landfill.
+It's easy to do and produces nutrient-rich compost for your flower beds and window boxes.
+It also means we send less waste to the landfill.

 What can be composted?

 You can put a whole range of organic materials into a compost bin or Can-O-Worms, including:

 - tea bags, coffee grounds and coffee filters

 - small amounts of garden waste, eg prunings, weeds

 - small amounts of sawdust and shredded paper